SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 Sandbox experiments provide guided hands-on practice activities for Microsoft Fabric onboarding.

+This section helps learners find practical activities that can be completed safely in the assigned Fabric Sandbox Workspace.

-This section is the main catalogue for sandbox learning activities in this repo.
-Each sandbox series is built around a safe dataset, a clear learning purpose, and guided activities that help learners practise Fabric skills without using confidential institutional data.
+Each sandbox series uses a safe dataset, a clear learning purpose, and guided activities that help learners practise Fabric skills without using confidential institutional data.

 The first sandbox series is the **HDB Resales Sandbox Series**.